waqasraza123/insurance-pdf-pipeline-package/README.md

 1. Update `netlify/functions/sites/<siteSlug>/schema.cjs`

-- Add new fields
+- Add fields
-- Add conditional validation rules (`superRefine`) if needed
+- Add conditional validation (`superRefine`) if needed

 2. Update the frontend quiz payload + UI validation

 - Add steps/questions
-- Ensure `buildPayload()` sends the new keys
+- Ensure the payload builder sends the new keys

 3. Update adapter mapping

-- Add those fields to PDF model rows
+- Add fields to PDF model rows
-- Add those fields to email body/template
+- Add fields to email template
 - If you forward to a CRM webhook, map them too

 4. Update the print template if labels/layout need changes

-- PDF should show the new fields clearly

 5. Update any Netlify Forms hidden fields (only if using Forms)

-- Add missing `<input name="..." />` keys

-6. Sanity check lead-status stages
+6. Sanity check stages + env

-- If you made PDF required, set `EMAIL_REQUIRE_PDF=1` intentionally
+- If PDF is mandatory, set `EMAIL_REQUIRE_PDF=1` intentionally
 - Otherwise keep `EMAIL_ALLOW_WITHOUT_PDF=1`

+---

 ## Common failure modes

-- `Missing lead id from server`
-  - Your handle-lead must return `leadId` or `correlationId`.
-The kit aliases, but you still must return something.
+- **Missing leadId**
+  - If your frontend ignores the `leadId` response, status/retry will not work.

-- PDF works locally but fails in Netlify
+- **PDF works locally but fails on Netlify**
-  - Ensure `WEBSITE_URL` is set or Netlify URL is available
+  - Missing `WEBSITE_URL` / Netlify URL
-  - Ensure chromium runtime is configured for lambda mode (package side)
+  - Chromium runtime mismatch (local vs lambda)
+  - Print template path wrong (must resolve at runtime)

-- Email sends without PDF unexpectedly
+- **Email sends without PDF unexpectedly**
   - Set `EMAIL_REQUIRE_PDF=1` if PDF must exist
-  - Or keep default behavior if PDF is best-effort
+  - Default behavior is best-effort PDF and still send email

-- Validation fails but frontend looks correct
+- **Validation fails but frontend looks correct**
-  - Enum values mismatch (frontend sends “Yes” but schema expects “yes”)
+  - Enum mismatch (frontend sends “Yes” but schema expects “yes”)
+  - Missing conditional fields (only required on some branches)
   - Trim/normalization mismatch

-  - Missing mandatory fields on some branches (conditional steps)
+---

 ## Versioning and stability

 Treat the schema and adapter responsibilities as stable.
 If you change exported names/adapter keys, bump versions and update this README immediately.

 This package should reduce drift, not create new surprises.